 The stories are inspired by my own experience as a Navy brat in the 1960s when my family spent 18 months on a naval base in Bahrain.
 I must hastily interject that the characters of my stories are entirely fictional!
-I have used the setting and my memories of the chemistry of the time as a laboratory of human interplay.
+I used the setting and my memories of the chemistry of the time as a laboratory of human interplay.
 I have tried to get the simple, material, facts right, but the ‘truth’ of them is more basic.The stories concern human beings thrown together in an unfamiliar, restrictive, environment, enclosed within an alien culture with quite different mores.

-The 1960s was a time when Western society cut itself loose – to some extent – from the moral strictures of the first half of the century.
+The 1960s was a time when Western society cut itself loose – to some extent – from the strictures of the first half of the century.
 Women’s lives, especially, began to unhook themselves from the long established patriarchal framework.
 Living in Bahrain in the restricted environment of a military base isolated us from what was happening in Britain at that time.
 Newspapers arrived with stale news – we had no television or telephone.
-The reports from the world of ‘Home’ were limited to the tabloid press and things mediated via the local hierarchy and newcomer families.
+The reports from the world of ‘Home’ to ordinary folk were limited to the tabloid press and things mediated via the local hierarchy and newcomer families.
 To live as an expatriate is like living in a fiction, but a muli-layered one, where even ‘Home’ is unreal.

 This short collection is available from Amazon’s Kindle store with the title ‘This Heat’.http://www.amazon.co.uk/This-Heat-ebook/dp/B00A41URSA/ref=pd_ecc_rvi_1

 Of her writing, the following has been said:

 Christopher Burns: Elizabeth Stott’s fiction is notable for its lucid sensory detail and clear-eyed analysis of restrictive social groupings.
 Vivid evocations of time and place and an assured cropping of narrative strands